 In today’s digital age, reputation is everything, especially for small businesses.
-Defamation can severely impact a business’s reputation and bottom line.
-As a small business owner in South Morang, Melbourne, understanding defamation laws and knowing how to protect your reputation is crucial.
-This blog post will explain what defamation is, how to protect your reputation, and the steps to take if you believe you’ve been defamed.
+Unfortunately, defamation can seriously damage both your reputation and your bottom line.
+As a small business owner in South Morang, Melbourne, you therefore need to understand defamation laws and know how to protect your business.
+This blog explains what defamation is, how it arises, and what steps you can take if someone defames you.

 What is Defamation?